Defining Recovery in AA in the 21st Century

 More and more I conclude that the definition of recovery is unique to the individual.
 I believe recovery to be an individualized path of self discovery.
 Mine is a life-long journey and it has become as much of my uniqueness as any other area of my life.
 I could not follow someone else’s path any more than they could follow mine.
 I have my own unique set of challenges and life experiences.
 We can draw wisdom and insights into our own journeys from others experiences but we will never duplicate their lives.
 I find people in AA to be incredibly creative in overcoming seemingly insurmountable challenges and I have learned so much from them.
 The goal for me is to fit their wisdom and discoveries into my own life.

-David is a sixty two year-old agnostic alcoholic whose drinking career began late in life after growing up with an alcoholic father.
+David is an agnostic alcoholic whose drinking career began late in life after growing up with an alcoholic father.
 After twelve years of daily drinking, he came to believe that a substance greater than himself trapped him in the same addictive cycle that had trapped various members of his family on both sides.
-Desperate for outside help, he found secular AA on-line in 2018 and was able to avoid the conflict with religion and a mandatory belief in god that traditional AA insists on imposing on members.
-His home group is Beyond Belief Toronto and this month – December 2020 – he is two years sober.
+Desperate for outside help, he found secular AA on-line and was able to avoid the conflict with religion and a mandatory belief in God that traditional AA often imposes on members.
+His sober date is December 3, 2018.
+His home group is Beyond Belief Toronto.
+He is continuing his journey in personal growth and looks forward to promoting the belief that AA needs to evolve and widen its recovery paradigm and knowledge base.